compsci-adl/website/CONTRIBUTING.md

 If you are interested in the detailed specification you can visit
 <https://www.conventionalcommits.org/>

-### Code Style
-We follow the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) and the [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).
-Please take the time to familiarise yourself with these guides.

 ### PR - CI Process
 Automatic tests will be performed for PRs.
 Builds and test runs must not contain errors or have bugs properly filed against unexpected errors that are unrelated to your change.